AdiRaj94/Coffee-Sales-Analysis/README.md

 Weekday sales dominates by 75%.
 Card payments account for majority of transactions as it is used by 97% customers.
 **Product Performance Analysis:**
-    Top 5 products generate the majority of revenue Latte and Americano with Milk are top performers Espresso is the lowest-performing product
+    Top 5 products generate the majority of revenue.
+    Latte and Americano with Milk are top performers.
+    Espresso is the lowest-performing product.
   **Time Analysis:**
-    Pear hours: 8 – 10 AM and 3-5PM
+    Pear hours: 8 – 10 AM and 3-5PM.
-    Highest revenue day: Tuesday
+    Highest revenue day: Tuesday.
-    Lowest sales observed on Sunday
+    Lowest sales observed on Sunday.
 **Pareto Analysis:**
     Applied 80/20 rule to identify that 5 products contribute to 84% of the total revenue.